-To enable the completion of both a bachelor's and a master's degree in five years, the Department of Geography offers an Accelerated M.S.
+To enable the completion of both a bachelor's and master's degree in five years, the Department of Geography offers an Accelerated M.S.
 Geography degree.
-During the semester before your senior year (i.e., typically during the spring semester of your junior year), apply for admission to the Accelerated M.S.
-Geography program through the Graduate School admission system.
+During the semester before your senior year (typically spring semester of your junior year), apply for admission to the program through the Graduate School admission system.
 The application materials and process are the same as the M.S.
 Geography program, but when you apply you must indicate that you seek to begin studies in the semester after you expect to complete your undergraduate degree.
-For example, if you expect to finish your undergrad degree in May 2021, you would apply for admission to begin the Accelerated M.S. program beginning in Fall 2021.
+For example, if you expect to finish your undergrad degree in May 2022, you would apply for admission to begin the Accelerated M.S. program beginning in Fall 2022.

 The application consists of the same required materials as the M.S.
-Geography degree, including a writing sample, three letters of reference, and an “Academic and Professional Goals Statement.”
-It is critical that you identify and communicate with an advisor before applying to the Accelerated M.S. program, and this advisor should be mentioned in the Academic and Professional Goals Statement.
+Geography degree, including a CV/résumé, three letters of reference, writing sample, unofficial transcript, and an “Academic & Professional Goals Statement.”
+It is critical that you identify a dedicated advisor before applying to the Accelerated M.S. program, and this advisor must be mentioned in the Academic & Professional Goals Statement.
 The Accelerated M.S.
 Geography program cannot admit applicants without a dedicated advisor.